avolve-dao/avolve/README.md

 - **Modular SQL:** Use `/supabase/schemas/` and reference in migrations for DRYness.
 - **Onboarding:** Keep `.env.example` and this README up-to-date for new contributors.
 - **Automation:** Use scripts in `/scripts/` for checks and setup.

-### Example: Environment Variables
-See `.env.example` for the minimal set of required variables.
-Document each in the table above for clarity.

 ### Example: ESLint
 All lint rules are now in `eslint.config.js` (flat config, supports plugins and custom rules). `.eslintrc.json` is deprecated and left as a stub.